small-tech/jsdb/README.md

   - __In-memory:__ all data is kept in memory and, [without tweaks, cannot exceed 1.4GB in size](https://www.the-data-wrangler.com/nodejs-memory-limits/).
 While JSDB will work with large datasets, that’s not its primary purpose and it’s definitely not here to help you farm people for their data, so please don’t use it for that.
 (If that’s what you want, quite literally every other database out there is for your use case so please use one of those instead.)

-  - __Streaming writes on update:__ writes are streamed to disk to an append-only transaction log as JavaScript statements and are both quick (in the single-digit miliseconds region on my development laptop with an SSD drive) and as safe as we can make them (synchronous as the kernel level).
+  - __Streaming writes on update:__ writes are streamed to disk to an append-only transaction log as JavaScript statements and are both quick (in the single-digit miliseconds region on a development laptop with an SSD drive) and as safe as we can make them (synchronous as the kernel level).

   - __No schema, no migrations__: again, this is meant to be a very simple persistence, query, and observation layer for local server-side data.
 If you want schemas and migrations, take a look at nearly every other database out there.